Faculty Advisor Training

 2. Performing a degree audit where applicable.

-4. Correctly administering Add/Drop Forms.
+4. Administering Add/Drop Forms.

 Background: